 Step-by-Step: How to Use the Calculator Like a Pro

 Most people use mortgage calculators incorrectly.
 They punch in the basic numbers, look at the result, and move on.
 To get real value, you need to play with the levers.
+Here is a deep dive into the inputs of a standard Dubai mortgage calculator and how to use them strategically.1.
+Property Value (The Starting Line)

 This is straightforward—it’s the price of the home.
-However, savvy buyers don’t just use the listing price.
+However, savvy buyers don't just use the listing price.- The Strategy: Run three distinct scenarios.

 - Scenario A: The Listing Price.